Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-1/day-1/lecture-materials/intro-to-dev-environment.md

 motivation(){
 	echo 'Yesterday you said tomorrow!'
 	say 'Yesterday you said tomorrow!'
-	echo 'You can do it, Daniel!'
+	echo 'You can do it!'
-	say 'You can do it, Daniel!'
+	say 'You can do it!'
 }
 ```